kamilkisiela/apollo-angular/examples/hello-world/README.md

 ## How to run

-Put on your shoes, hit the road and keep your legs moving faster and faster.
+Simply:

 ```
 npm start
 ```

-You can start both, server or client independently
+You can also start both, server or client independently

 ```
 npm run client